foreversd/forever/README.md

 * error   [err]:                    Raised when an error occurs
 * start   [process, fvrFile, data]: Raise when the target script is first started.
 * stop    [process]:                Raised when the target script is stopped by the user
-* save    [path, data]:             Raised when the target Forever object persists the pid information to disk.
+* save    [path, data]:             Raised when the target Monitor saves the pid information to disk.
 * restart [forever]:                Raised each time the target script is restarted
 * exit    [forever]:                Raised when the target script actually exits (permenantly).
 * stdout  [data]:                   Raised when data is received from the child process' stdout